Arunodaya9027/Arunodaya9027/README.md

 # 👋 Hello, I'm Arunodaya Pratap Singh

 <!-- Introduction -->
-I'm a passionate Polyglot Developer with a love for creating amazing projects.
+I'm a passionate Developer with a love for creating amazing projects.
 Welcome to my GitHub profile!

 <!-- About Me -->
 ## About Me